 Personalized learning

 With a small teacher-to-student ratio, the learning experience of the students will be highly personalized and flexible in order to meet their needs and aspirations.
 Each cohort will be accompanied by a student coordinator who will join and accompany the students throughout their journey.
 The coordinator will serve as a liaison between the students and the program’s administrators.
 This will allow the program’s administrators to respond to student feedback and aspirations with regards to course design, intensive modules, the courses offered during the summer intensives, and location of the summer intensives.
-The student coordinator will have a guiding and counselling role as he or she will guide students through their experience, hear their feedback and concerns, and offer them advice as needed.
-The student coordinator will also be available to answer questions pertaining to readings and class discussions.

 For any questions or further information, please reach out to us at [email protected].